sauerduels/website/info.md

 We will use a set of tiebreaking rules if there are ties within a group.
 This will determine who advances to the finals and who earns third place.
 All rules will be used in order until one of the tiebreakers determines a winner.
 The rules are as follows:

 * Better win/loss record vs other tied participants
-* Best of 1 tiebreaking matches, with ties for more than 3 participants, players will be seeded by higher k/d ratio
+* Best of 1 tiebreaking matches, with ties for more than 3 participants, players will be seeded by higher score ratio

 ## Servers